nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Implemented spawning template for enemies

 * Phani Teja Kantamneni
+	* Implemented inventory, to store items with the press of a key
+	* Implemented item retrieval from the inventory, with press of item specific keys
+	* Implemented placing the retrieved item at desired location
+	* Fixed a bug and a NullReferenceException related to the inventory.

 ### 2. What am I planning to work on next?